JamesTKhan/gdx-projection-decals/README.md

 // Render your scene normally...
 ...
-// Render the decal each frame, instances is a list of RenderableProviders/ModelInstances to project onto decalRenderer.render(camera, decal, environment, instances);
+// Render the decal each frame, camera is your main scene camera.
+// instances is a list of RenderableProviders/ModelInstances to project onto decalRenderer.render(camera, decal, environment, instances);
 // Optional debug renderer, renders the decal's projection frustum decalDebugRenderer.render(camera, decal);